sam-tritto/predicting-student-grades/README.md

 # predicting-student-grades
 Visualizing and using multiple regression / classification algorithms as well as deep learning to predict student grades.
-\nUpdated with CatBoost and Optuna!
+\n Updated with CatBoost and Optuna!

 ### Dataset from UC Irvine